timescale/docs/timescaledb/contribute-to-docs.md

 ### V

+*Vanilla PostgreSQL*
+: Do not use.
+If you want to diffrentiate between regular PostgreSQL tables, and tables that contain time-series, use "standard PostgreSQL".

+&#10060; "You can also create services that run vanilla PostgreSQL."

+&#128077; "You can also create services that run standard PostgreSQL."

 *Via*
 : Avoid if possible.
 There is usually a more accurate English word, like "through," "with," or "using."